nguyencuong1002/nguyencuong1002/README.md

 # Hi 😂!
-I'm Cuong Nguyen - Fall in love with DATA
+I'm Cuong Nguyen - fall in love with data

 - Open and friendly.
 - Love to learn new things, especially things related to Data Engineer & Machine Learning